AnthonyT-45/Rats/README.md

 # About

-"Rats!", a 2D roguelike game where players control a chef navigating through sewers to reclaim stolen ingredients from crafty rats.
+"Rats!", a 2D roguelike game where the player controls a chef navigating through sewers to reclaim stolen ingredients from crafty rats.

 A work in-progress project within Unity.